Combining Spot and Futures Markets: A Hybrid Market Approach to Dynamic Spectrum Access: Welfare Loss Analysis

 Let us elaborate on the insights behind (\ref{eq:eps-RII-AP}). \rev{First, there is a welfare loss ratio $(1-\bar{\epsilon})$ on the spot market (either the whole spot market, or the side spot market of a particular independent contract user set), shown by the first term in (\ref{eq:eps-RII-AP}).
 This welfare loss ratio is the same as the performance loss ratio of the adopted approximate MWIS algorithm.
 Second, there is an average welfare loss $t_n \triangleq X_n \cdot \gamma_n - \widehat{P}_n \cdot \left[\gamma_n\right]^+ $ for each contract user $n$.} \revh{Obviously, if $\gamma_n > 0$, which implies that the number of spectrums for contract user $n$ is decreased (under approximate C-MWs), we have: $t_n = X_n \cdot \gamma_n - \widehat{P}_n \cdot \gamma_n = -\lambda_n^* \cdot \gamma_n \leq 0$; and if $\gamma_n < 0$, which implies the number of spectrum for contract user $n$ is increased (under approximate C-MWs), we also have: $t_n = X_n \cdot \gamma_n < 0$.}

 Finally, we have the following bound for the relative welfare ratio (WR):

 Note that the above discussion concerns the theoretical \textit{lower-bound} of the achieved performance ratio.
 Even if this bound is poor, the actual welfare may still be maintained at a good level.
-We will show by our simulation results (Figs.~\ref{f-topo-PL} and \ref{f-topo-PL3}) that even with the worst MWIS algorithm in our simulations, the actual welfare ratio is more than 70\%; whereas, the theoretical bound is lower than $\overline{\epsilon}$ (i.e., 50\%). \reee{Furthermore, in \cite{Techrpt}, we will show that the above welfare ratio is asymptotically tight.}
+We will show by our simulation results in Section \ref{sec:simu2} that even with the worst MWIS algorithm in our simulations, the actual welfare ratio is more than 70\%; whereas, the theoretical bound is lower than $\overline{\epsilon}$ (i.e., 50\%). \revth{Moreover, in \cite{Techrpt}, we will show that the above welfare ratio is \emph{conservatively} tight, in the sense that there does not exist another bound that is always better than our proposed one in any case.}